Pyrophoenix100/MidtermLab/readme.md

 ok=5    changed=4    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```
 This configuration makes it incredibly easy to put newly acquired devices into a 'configuration' state, where some select admins have access to it and it has a preconfigured setup.
 This allows you to let admins work on devices as they come in, after a base configuration is applied to it.
 This can make specific configuration much faster, as common configuration doesn't have to be done.
-# Challenges and Lessons Learned:
+# Challenges and Lessons Learned
 Some challenges I had were with the DHCP server configuration.
 I couldn't figure out why including all the lines in the `ios_config` task wouldn't work, but I realized I needed to use the parent feature of the `ios_config` task to get it to properly lookup and apply the commands to the routers configuration.
 From the [documentation](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html#parameter-parents), it seems like this would only affect the idempotency of the ansible playbook, but it gave me an error when it was all in the `lines` of the task.
-# Recommendation for Moving Forward with Ansible:
+# Recommendation for Moving Forward with Ansible
 I would recommend moving forward with Ansible, as it vastly simplifies device configuration, and allows you to configure almost any device.
 This automation tool can also help prevent misconfigurations before they happen, and allow you to copy configurations across devices.